 Among the richest kids who do go to college, about 50% will remain in the top quintile.
 There are lots of reasons for this, but one is paternal connections.
 One study found that a whopping 70% of sons of the 1% had worked for the same employer as their father.
 I wonder how high that number would be if we added daddy’s friends?

-In sum, it’s hard to go up from down below, but it’s also relatively easy to stay sitting pretty if you’re already way up there.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+In sum, it’s hard to go up from down below, but it’s also relatively easy to stay sitting pretty if you’re already way up there.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.